IORoot/HouseQuests-Private/README.md

 - [ ] Updates and Changelog
 - [ ] Refactor
 - [ ] Debugging / Logging / API Trigger alerts
+- [ ] Kill-switch to stop everyone with particular version to force update.